UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: Job Submission Principles
 * The steps for job submission are (a) setup and launch., (b) monitor., and (c) retrieve results and analyse.
 Jobs are launched from the login node with resource requests and, when the job scheduler decides, run on compute nodes.
 Some directories (e.g.,. user home or project directories) are shared across the entire cluster so output is an accessible place.
 * Job scripts are simply resource requests (understood by scheduler), a batch of commands (understood by shell) with output to files.
+Include schedular requests first!
 -- *Slide End* --

 -- *Slide* --